Partnership in the project: A Natural Oasis? Transnational Research Program

-NGO ISU Institute of Contemporary Art (Cetinje), in collaboration with the National Museum of Montenegro, organised a seminar for young curators on 31.
+Institute of Contemporary Art organised a seminar for young curators on 31.
 08. and 1.
-09. at the gallery Miodrag Dado Đurić (IV floor) in Cetinje, Balšića pazar, titled A Natural Oasis?
+09.in collaboration with the National Museum of Montenegro, at the gallery Miodrag Dado Đurić in Cetinje, that was part of a bigger project titled A Natural Oasis?
 Transnational Research Program.

-Participants in the project, that has so far visited San Marino, Kosovo, Montenegro and Malta are:
+Participants in the project, that visited San Marino, Kosovo, Montenegro and Malta are:

 Rita Canerezza (BJCEM, Little Constellations, San Marino)

-project curators: Alessandro Castiglioni (Little Constellations, San Marino) and Simone Frangi (Viafarini, Milan),
+Alessandro Castiglioni (Little Constellations, San Marino) and Simone Frangi (Viafarini, Milan) – project curators

-Erëmirë Krasniqi (Kosovo/Albania), Giulia Gregnanin (San Marino/Italy), Valerie Visanich (Malta); Lenka Đorojević (Montenegro/Slovenia), Chiara Cartuccia (Italy/UK/Germany), Maya Tounta (Greece/Lithuania), Sergey Kantsedal (Ukraine), Rachel Pafe (US/The Netherlands).
+Erëmirë Krasniqi (Kosovo/Albania), Giulia Gregnanin (San Marino/Italy), Valerie Visanich (Malta); Lenka Đorojević (Montenegro/Slovenia), Chiara Cartuccia (Italy/UK/Germany), Maya Tounta (Greece/Lithuania), Sergey Kantsedal (Ukraine), Rachel Pafe (US/The Netherlands) – young curators researchers in this cycle of A Natural Oasis? project.

 The program included presentations of various segments and activities on the Montenegrin art scene through presentations of art historians Mirjana Dabović, Svetlana Racanović, artists Lazar Pejović, Natalija Vujošević, Irena Lagator, as well as film directors Dušan Kasalica and Ivan Salatić.